alvst/homebridge-switchbot-thermostat/README.md

 # Switchbot Thermostat

-<p>The Homebridge <a href="https://www.switch-bot.com">SwitchBot Thermostat</a> is an accessory plugin allows you to access your SwitchBot Device(s) to control your thermostat from HomeKit with
+<p>The Homebridge <a href="https://www.switch-bot.com">SwitchBot Thermostat</a> is an accessory plugin that allows SwitchBot Devices to control thermostats from HomeKit with
   <a href="https://homebridge.io">Homebridge</a>.
 </p>